0xevm1/wrapperfi-contracts/README.md

 - [ ] dutch auction contracts, and reserved whitelist at half of initial dutch auction price

 - [ ] do deployment scripts

+- [ ] do test deployment scripts in hardhat

 - [ ] add events and check for existing ones in the imports